Gonbee2017/atat/README.md

 ## REMARKS

 ### Number format
-Follow the literal notation in C.
+Follow the literal syntax for number in C.
 So, it's octal if it starts with '0', or hexadecimal if it starts with '0x', otherwise decimal.